jansppenrade2/Docker-Container-Updater/README.md

 ## Features

-- **Automated Container Updates**: Effortlessly update all your Docker containers on your host under your own conditions.
+- **🔄 Automated Container Updates**: Effortlessly update all your Docker containers on your host under your own conditions.
-- **Smart Update Detection**: Automatically identifies Major, Minor, Patch, Build, and Digest updates given in the Docker image tag name.
+- **🧠 Smart Update Detection**: Automatically identifies Major, Minor, Patch, Build updates given in the Docker image tag name.
-- **Customizable Update Rules**: Define unique update behaviors for each container.
-For example, allow only digest updates for one container, patch updates for another, or even full major updates.
+- **⚙️ Customizable Update Rules**: Define unique update behaviors for each container.
-- **Conditional Updates**: Set conditions for major updates, such as requiring at least one patch version for the new major version to be released before updating.
+- **🔀 Conditional Updates**: Set conditions for major updates, such as requiring at least one patch version for the new major version to be released before updating.
-- **Standard Update Sequence**: Updates follow the standard sequence: digest, build, patch, minor, and then major updates.
+- **🔁 Standard Update Sequence**: Updates follow the standard sequence: first digest, build, patch, minor, and then major updates.
+No updates are skipped.
-- **Backup and Rollback**: Backups of your containers are created before updates.
+- **🛠️ Backup and Rollback**: Backups of your containers are created before updates.
 If an update fails, the change is rolled back and the old container is restarted.
-- **Email Notifications**: Stay informed with detailed email reports (requires sendmail to be installed and configured).
+- **📧 Email Notifications**: Stay informed with detailed email reports *(requires sendmail to be installed and configured)*.
-- **Pre- and Post-Scripts Integration**: Integrate your own pre- and post-scripts to perform actions such as backing up configuration files or databases before any update and making adjustments to the container configuration after any update.
+- **📜 Pre- and Post-Scripts Integration**: Integrate your own pre- and post-scripts to perform actions such as backing up configuration files or databases before any update and making adjustments to the container configuration after any update.

-Oh, and just a heads-up — I'm still just a script kiddy and can't be held responsible for any mishaps.
-That's why the default configuration has test mode enabled.
-Safety first!
-After you've run your first test, checked for errors, and reviewed the generated Docker run commands, you can disable test mode in the configuration (see below).
+> Oh, and just a heads-up — I'm still just a script kiddy and can't be held responsible for any mishaps.
+That's why the default configuration has **test mode enabled**.
+Safety first 😉!
+After you've run your first test, checked for errors, and reviewed the generated Docker run commands, you can disable test mode in your configuration file *(see below)*.

 ## Installation

 1. Download this script to your Docker host
 2. Make it executable
-3. Run it with root
+3. Run it with root *(the first run will create the default configuration file)*
+4. Customize the default config according to your specific requirements *(see below)*
-4. Create a cron job for this script (after testing ;-) )
+5. Create a cron job for this script *(after testing 🫠)*

 ## Configuration

 The Docker Container Auto-Update script **now uses a configuration file**, which is by default located at `/usr/local/etc/container_update/container_update.ini`.
 This file contains all the settings and parameters necessary for the script to run.
-You can customize the configuration file according to your requirements by editing it and entering the desired values.
+You can customize the configuration file according to your requirements.

 | Section     | Parameter                                   | Description                                                                                                   | Default Value                                             | Possible Values                                           |
 |-------------|---------------------------------------------|---------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|-----------------------------------------------------------|